Skip to content

 Data Access

-• stepIndex: Returns the current step index.
+• stepIndex: Returns the current step index among leaf nodes.

-• paths: Returns the current paths.
+• blockIndex: Returns the current block index.

-• path: Returns the current path.
+• path: Returns the current path array.

-• length: Returns the number of steps (excluding SOS/EOS).
+• length: Returns the number of steps.

 • nSteps: Alias for length.